mrrogercampbell/intro-to-react-lesson-plan/README.md

 ### Class vs Functional
 A brief explanation of when to use which and the pain points associated with each.

-- Key Takeaways:
+**Key Takeaways**:
 - At inception, the running rule was to use `Class components` when you wanted to utilize `state` and `Function components` when you just wanted to render static data and or data stored within `props`
 - Yet with the introduction  of `React Hooks` that all went out the window
 	- Facebook's official recommendation is to use `functional` components whenever possible
 		- Although many Developers and Engineer debate this point

 ### Build Two Components - **You Do**
 Have students create a `functional` and `class` component on their own.